 - This beautiful koru spiral top was made from a plastic yoghurt lid and spins for about one minute.

 - The easiest way to time the tops is to put the students in pairs or threes.
-So as one student spins the other one or two students observe to check to time the spinning.
+So as one student spins the other students time the spinning.
 A top has finished spinning when it no longer turns at all because it is resting on its side.
-Most students have timers on their watches but you could use stop watches if you have them.
-Alternatively go for group timing.
-Count in the start of the spin, “Three, two, one, spin.”
+If you do not have sufficient stopwatches or devices with timers for the whole class, you could use group timing as a class.
+Count down to the start of the spin (e.g. “three, two, one, spin”).
 Count out the seconds from the start so the students know their top spin time from the last number before it stops.
+You could also teach students to use timers or stopwatches, and have them record the times in this way.

 - It is important to record the times of spins.
 This raises some issues: